Undergraduate Scholars

 Undergraduate Scholars Conference

 The BCC Undergraduate Scholars Conference seeks to celebrate student work of exceptional merit.
 BCC's annual conferences feature student presentations on original scholarly works that go above and beyond classroom assignments.
-Students may choose to present in a traditional slide format (PowerPoint, video slides, etc.) or a poster presentation.
+Students may choose to present in a traditional slide format (PowerPoint, video slides, etc.) or an informal tabletop display for a gallery walk.

 Contact Us